scalawithcats/scala-with-cats/src/pages/monads/state.md

           //        push (3 * 3) = 9 in their place
 ```

-Let's write a simple interpreter for these expressions.
+Let's write an interpreter for these expressions.
 We can parse each symbol into a `State` instance
-representing a context-free stack transform and intermediate result.
+representing a transformation on the stack
+and an intermediate result.
 The `State` instances can be threaded together using `flatMap`
 to produce an interpreter for any sequence of symbols.